First successful, LDL Apheresis treatment, Wisconsin

 The adsorber material of the Liposorber® contains negatively charged dextran sulfate bound on cellulose beads distinguished by:

-• A selective reduction of positively charged apo B-containing lipoproteins for patients
+- A selective reduction of positively charged apo B-containing lipoproteins for patientssuffering from elevated LDL and Lp(a) levels

-• HDL cholesterol and other plasma components are mainly preserved
+- HDL cholesterol and other plasma components are mainly preserved

 During Kaneka’s lipid-apheresis treatment the patient’s blood circulates outside the body through the Liposorber® dextran sulfate column where it effectively removes LDL and Lp(a) from the blood or plasma and thereafter returns to the patient.